 COLOGNE, Germany

-Our Viking river cruise ship docked within a few minutes walk into the center of Cologne (or Köln in German), the fourth largest German city.
+Our Viking cruise ship docked within a few minutes walk into the center of Cologne (Köln), the fourth largest German city.
 Because it’s so walkable, you’ll be able to cover several of the top spots and have time to spare for a meal and/or shopping before you need to board the ship for departure.

-- Cologne Cathedral – When you approach the Gothic Cologne Cathedral, you are greeted with a dark facade.
-(This is due to the fumes from steam trains as the train terminal is adjacent to the cathedral.)
-The facade was built with sandstone — a material easy to transport centuries ago — that kind of soaks up the dirty fumes; this makes cleaning it a chore since sandstone is too fragile to power wash.
+When you approach the Gothic Cologne Cathedral, you are greeted with a dark facade due to pollution.
+The facade was built with sandstone — a material easy to transport centuries ago — that soaks up the dirty fumes; this makes cleaning it a chore since sandstone is too fragile to power wash.
 But once you walk into the Cologne Cathedral, you see the beauty of the architecture and the artwork.
-And you feel small … so small, and that, of course, is by design.
+And you feel small — so small, which, of course, is by design.
 You are to look upward and feel the power of God.
 There are towering walls with detailed stained glass windows all around you.
-This cathedral houses the bodies of the three magi, the three wise men, and holds special significance to Christians.
+This cathedral houses the bodies of the three magi (three wise men) and holds special significance to Christians.
 It is a sight to see and ponder the labor and craftsmanship that went into building it.
 The Cologne Cathedral was the tallest building in the world before the Washington Monument and the Eiffel Tower eclipsed it.
 Gustave Eiffel gained some of his practical structural engineering inspiration from a visit to the Cologne Cathedral.
 Guided tours in English are available, as are tickets to climb up to the tower.

-- Top of Cologne Excursion – If you get the chance while on a Viking river cruise, take the Top of Cologne optional excursion.
-Your group will accompany an art historian in the construction elevator that whisks you up to the workrooms where restoration work is always occurring.
+If you can, take the optional Top of Cologne excursion while on this cruise.
+You‘ll accompany an art historian in the construction elevator that whisks you to the workrooms where restoration work is always occurring.
 The workrooms are situated between the ceiling you see from inside the cathedral and the actual roof of the building.
-Up here you’ll see what goes into maintaining the cathedral (inside and out) including models of the gargoyles (for use in future restoration work).
+Up here, you’ll see what goes into maintaining the cathedral (inside and out), including models of the gargoyles (for use in future restoration work).
 You can step out on narrow walkways, peer over city rooftops, and down into the streets below.
 One highlight was stepping out in the belfry for a spectacular 360-degree view.
 Sadly, we were asked not to share pictures of this excursion online.
-You’ll just have to go for yourselves.
-It’s a must-see!
-By the way, I’m a little afraid of heights, so I positioned myself on the inside of the elevator so I couldn’t easily see outside as it was lifting us up, and I really enjoy this visit.

-- Cologne Beer Houses – Cologne has its special version of beer called Kölsch.
+Cologne has its special version of beer called Kölsch.
 It’s a pale ale — cold, crisp, and clear- served in small, thin 7-ounce glasses.
 No beer steins in this part of Germany!
-When you order a beer in a Brauhaus (beer house where Kölsch is brewed) or other taverns, the waiter will replace your empty glass with another one.
-This will continue until you put a coaster on top of the glass signaling, “No more!
+After you finiah a beer in a Brauhaus (beer house) or other taverns, the waiter will replace your empty glass with another one.
+This will continue until you put a coaster on top of the glass, signaling, “No more!
 I’ve reached my limit!”
 The beer houses are places designed for socialization — European style.
 Instead of big screen TVs like in the U.S., you’ll find customers enjoying conversations with their friends, welcoming others to the tables, and lots of positive vibes.

 MARKSBURG CASTLE, Braubach, Germany

-An excursion on our Viking Grand European Tour river cruise, the Marksburg Castle is a UNESCO World Heritage Site.
-Dating from the 12th century and expanded over the centuries, the Marksburg Castle suffered minimal damage during World War II when so many other structures were destroyed.
+Another excursion, the Marksburg Castle is a UNESCO World Heritage Site.
+Dating from the 12th century and expanding over the centuries, the Marksburg Castle suffered minimal damage during World War II when many other structures were destroyed.
 The fact that it survived the war relatively unscathed makes it a place that stands pretty much true to its original design.
 Situated high atop a hill on the Rhine River not far from Koblenz, the castle served as a home for powerful nobles, a refuge for the citizens of the town Braubach, and a point to control the customs levied on boats traveling on this part of the Rhine River.
+Wear good walking shoes as there’s uneven terrain at the castle.

 CASTLES OF THE MIDDLE RHINE, Germany

 Several castles along the middle Rhine River hold the stories of the wealthy landowners who built fortresses for protection and exacted tolls from boats passing by.
 Cruising down the Rhine River was one of the highlights of Viking’s Grand European Tour.
 The castles are nestled on hilltops, high above little hamlets and towns.
-Vineyards are planted along many south-facing hilltops — a reminder of the delicious wines this area boasts for oenophiles and common folks alike.
-Our program director narrated this tour as we passed by these scenic spots one warm, sunny afternoon; the best views are from the sun deck.
+Vineyards are planted along many south-facing hilltops — a reminder of the delicious wines this area boasts.
+Our program director narrated this tour as we passed by these scenic spots one warm, sunny afternoon.

 MILTENBERG, Germany

-Here there is a monastery where boys as young as seven years old would go to be raised and be taught academics and religion.
+Here, there is a monastery where boys as young as seven years old were raised and taught academics and religion.
 Boys learned trades at monasteries; in this case, they learned to make beer and bread — including pretzels.
 The dough for pretzels was commonplace, and people would eat it much like we eat baguettes today since they were then long thin pieces of bread.
 Over time, the loaves of bread were formed into pretzels.
-Here’s a story we heard from a guide: during one season of Lent, someone decided to twist the dough so that there’d be three holes, signifying the Holy Trinity.
-Forming the dough into pretzels also meant that the bread was more portable — a vendor could carry them on a stick and people could easily carry them in their pouches (no pockets back then!).
+Here’s a story we heard from a guide: during one season of Lent, someone decided to twist the dough so there’d be three holes, signifying the Holy Trinity.
+Forming the dough into pretzels also meant that the bread was more portable — a vendor could carry them on a stick, and people could easily carry them in their pouches (no pockets back then!).

 Miltenberg is worth a couple of hours’ visit.
 It’s small and has charm, but there’s not a lot to do.
 It feels like it depends on tourism, and while it was quaint, it lacked the energy of other charming towns.